Kaya-Sem/commandtrein/README.md

 See also: [commandlijn](https://github.com/Command-Transport/commandlijn)

+## Roadmap
+- **Stylistic Improvements:** I appreciate any stylistic advice to enhance the user experience and code quality.
+- **Upcoming Features:**
+  - Filtering station results directly within the CLI.
+  - shell completion for stations

 ## Features
 - Timetables: retrieve and display the current timetable for any SNCB station.
 - Routes: Get detailed connections and travel times between two SNCB stations.